Statistics Canada did not find broad labor collapse

 Statistics Canada's February 2026 study on generative AI and employment says overall employment generally grew from November 2022 to December 2025 regardless of whether occupations were classified as more or less exposed to AI.
 The same paper says coding-intensive jobs grew at a similar rate as other jobs.

-That matters because it rules out the easiest headline.
-The official Canadian evidence does not show a broad labour-market collapse from AI yet.
 Statistics Canada explicitly says it is still hard to separate any AI effect from post-pandemic adjustments, demographic shifts, and trade tensions.

 The same Statistics Canada study says younger employees aged 15 to 29 saw much weaker employment growth than workers aged 30 to 49 over the same period.
 It also says gains in coding-intensive jobs were concentrated among workers aged 30 to 49, while the number of coding professionals younger than 30 stagnated.

-Outside the AI paper, the labour-market backdrop is already rough.
+Outside the AI paper, the labor-market backdrop is already rough.
 Statistics Canada's youth labour reporting says the unemployment rate for people aged 15 to 24 hit 14.7 percent in September 2025 and was still 14.1 percent in February 2026.
 Returning students aged 15 to 24 faced 17.9 percent unemployment in the summer of 2025, the highest summer rate since 2009 excluding 2020.

 Statistics Canada's business-conditions survey says 12.2 percent of businesses had used AI over the prior 12 months by the second quarter of 2025, and 14.5 percent planned AI use over the next year by the third quarter of 2025.
 The same release says most AI-planning firms expected no employment change, but 12.2 percent expected employment decreases while only 7.3 percent expected increases.

-Why hiring may matter before unemployment does
+Hiring may show the first damage before unemployment does

-Anthropic's March 2026 labour-market report, using U.S. data, found no systematic increase in unemployment for highly exposed workers so far.
+Anthropic's March 2026 labour-market report, using U.S. Data, found no systematic increase in unemployment for highly exposed workers so far.
 But it also reported tentative evidence that job finding among workers aged 22 to 25 had slowed in the most exposed occupations, with a roughly 14 percent drop relative to 2022.